5 TIPS FOR YOUR FIRST BOAT RENTAL

 You will want to choose the right party pontoon boat that is best for you.
 If you’ve never rented before, a full-sized sailboat may be too much.
 Know your limitations.
 Choose a boat that is a comfortable fit for the number of passengers you have on board.
 If you plan to engage in water sports, make sure your boat has enough power to pull the equipment.

 Inspect the boat thoroughly before taking it out on the water.
 You want to make sure that the engine is running smoothly and there’s no damage on the outside of the boat.
 If you do see something suspicious, report it to the company immediately before use.
 This is excellent advice to heed on a boat, as it can help protect you from being charged for damages you didn’t cause when you return the boat back at the end of your rental.

-It’s a good idea to have a safety plan in case something unexpected happens while you’re out on the water.
+It’s a good idea to have a boat rental safety plan in case something unexpected happens while you’re out on the water.
 You don’t want to end up stranded with no way to reach anyone for help.
 Get the marina’s contact information and let someone know how long you plan to be out.
-Make sure you have a way to tell time and a fully-charged phone to contact someone while you’re on the boat as well.
+Make sure you have a way to tell time and a fully charged phone to contact someone while you’re on the boat as well.

 Every state has certain requirements to meet before renting party boats.
 Most require you to be at least 18 years old and some may require you to take a boater’s education class or a boat rental safety tips course.
 Make sure you follow these regulations because you could be fined if you don’t.
 Plus, basic knowledge of party boat rental safety will keep you and your party safe so that you can make the most of your time out on the water!

 Knowing what to expect with your boat rental will help you avoid any unexpected issues that would cause a damper on your desire to have a good time.
 Now that you have this information, you can head out on the water and have a blast with your friends.
 Go hit those waves!